-Bees, it seems, aren’t too picky about the color of their hives.
-As long as there is no paint on the inside, the bees should be fine.
+Honey bees are not picky about the color of their hives.
+As long as there is no paint on the inside, your bees will be fine.
 It’s more important to please the beekeeper.
-Here are some considerations.
+Here are some considerations:

-Most hives used to be white.
+In the past, most hives were white.
 White is especially good in the warmer climates where a light color will reflect a lot of light and a lot of heat.
 In the cooler climates it’s nice to have a color that will absorb heat, such as green or brown.
-If your hives are not in the sun, the outside color won’t have much of an effect on the inside temperature.
+But if your hives are not in the sun, the outside color won’t have much of an effect on the inside temperature.